American Studies in the Age of New Area Studies

 Secure checkout Fast Shipping Easy returns

-Addressing the key issues of nation, place and people in this new disciplinary moment, this book will be a valuable resource to students and scholars of American Studies and Area Studies.
+By addressing the key issues of nation, place and people in this new disciplinary moment, this book will be a valuable resource to students and scholars of American Studies and Area Studies.

 Clare Corbould is Associate Professor of History at Deakin University, Melbourne, Australia.

-Sarah Garland is a writer and researcher at the New Area Studies research centre, University of East Anglia, UK.
+Sarah Garland is a writer and researcher at the New Area Studies Research Centre, University of East Anglia, UK.

 Malcolm McLaughlin is Professor of Cultural History at the University of East Anglia, UK.